When was USC Founded?

 - The prestigious Marshall School of Corporate offers students the opportunity to develop the skills necessary to become successful business executives and entrepreneurs.

 The faculty members have recognized authorities in their respective professions; among their accolades are Academy Award winners, Rhodes Scholars, MacArthur Fellows, and Nobel Laureates.
 Alumni are also leaders and often earn honors that are just as significant as those held by current students.

 There are a variety of opportunities available to students at USC to study in other countries, including the Global Scholars Program, the USC Africa Fund, the Queens College Cambridge-USC Exchange Program, the Schaeffer Government Service Fellows Program, and the Global Fellows Internship Program.
 Many USC students decide to take advantage of these opportunities.

+USC was founded with reverence for tradition.
 It should come as no surprise that many of USC’s traditions are centered on sports, given the university’s reputation as an athletic powerhouse.
 When new-year students arrive at the Los Angeles Memorial Coliseum for their first football game, they are obligated to “kick the flagpole” as a gesture of good luck before the game begins.